AmrutaG7/amruta-g.github.io/index.md

 ## 👩‍💻 About Me

-I’m a versatile Business Data Analyst with over 5 years of experience across banking, healthcare, and supply chain domains.
-Skilled in **SQL**, **Python**, **Tableau**, and **Snowflake**, I specialize in translating data into actionable business insights through storytelling, dashboards, and cross-functional collaboration.
+I’m a versatile Business Data Analyst with experience across banking, healthcare, and supply chain domains.
+I specialize in translating data into actionable business insights through storytelling, dashboards, and cross-functional collaboration.

 🔗 [Learn more about me →](/about/)